 - No forced labour

-The issues covered in the environmental field are in particular the limited use of fertilizers, energy, plant protection products and water and waste separation.
+The issues covered in the environmental field were in particular the limited use of fertilizers, energy, plant protection products and water and waste separation.

 Certificates and Audits